Spaces, Design Labs, and Workshops

 All landscape architect students in the program have a dedicated studio workspace located in Burchard Hall.
 While grouped by student cohort, landscape architecture students often collaborate across academic years as they explore and develop their design and technical knowledge and skills.
 The open studio, shared with architecture and industrial design students, offers students substantial opportunities for collaboration, sharing of ideas, peer support, study, and reflective critiques.

-Fabrication Labs and Workshops
+Makerspaces and Fabrication Labs

 The Art & Architecture Library is located on the first floor of Cowgill Hall.
 Its collection of approximately 78,000 volumes and more than 200 journals encompasses the visual arts, art history, architecture, decorative arts, and design.
 It holds nearly 900 multimedia items and houses several hundred sets of architectural drawings for in-house use.
 This branch of the University's Newman Library offers state-of-the-art technology and serves as a vital resource for the School of Design students, providing you with access to a wealth of knowledge and inspiration.